Find Teaching Schools

 Find Schools Near

-Job Description: Teach courses in health specialties, in fields such as dentistry, laboratory technology, medicine, pharmacy, public health, therapy, and veterinary medicine.
+Occupation Description Teach courses in health specialties, in fields such as dentistry, laboratory technology, medicine, pharmacy, public health, therapy, and veterinary medicine.

-Life As a Health Specialties Professor
+Health Specialties Professor Responsibilities

 • Advise students on academic and vocational curricula and on career issues.